-- AM creates an RF signal whose total power varies from moment to moment ... - ... but the power level at the carrier freq. doesn't change! - At full modulation, total power is 50% more than the carrier power (so 2/3 = carrier, 1/3 = intelligence) - Peak power (top of the modulated-carrier waveform) is 4 times the average carrier power - Any non-linear method of combining two signals, or amplifying a signal containing multiple frequencies, has the effect of squaring or multiplying components and thus generates AM sidebands - called AM-DSB
+- AM creates an RF signal whose total power varies from moment to moment ... - ... but the power level at the carrier freq. doesn't change! - At full modulation, total power is 50% more than the carrier power (so 2/3 = carrier, 1/3 = intelligence) - Any non-linear method of combining two signals, or amplifying a signal containing multiple frequencies, has the effect of squaring or multiplying components and thus generates AM sidebands - called AM-DSB